 The avenue stretches from Tulcán in the north, through Ecuador’s capital, Quito, and further down south to the city of Riobamba.

 On this stretch of land, you can find 22 of Ecuador’s more than 70 volcanoes.
-Among them the highest and most active ones in South America.
+Among them are the highest and most active ones in South America.

 Humboldt didn’t succeed though and had to break off his attempt 400 meters below the summit.
 Nevertheless, this was a world altitude record at the time.